 This course analyzes institutionalized racism and proposes a series of frameworks from within Christian Education for engaging and dismantling racism, and for supporting intercultural congregational learning.
-Here is a print version of the syllabus but you should make sure to sign into MyLutherNet for the rest of the course materials.
+Here is a print version of the syllabus but you should make sure to sign into MyLutherNet for current materials as they become available.
 There are also additional resources for the course available online.

-This class meets in an atypical format, including an intensive weekend of experiential learning.
+This class meets in a residential focus course format, including an intensive of experiential learning, January 4th - 8th, 2021.

 - recognize elements of racialization within the dominant culture in which you live, and understand how you negotiate your own identity in multiple spaces with respect to systems and structures of power

 - articulate how different social realities molded by various histories give shape and meaning to current experiences, relationships, Christian beliefs and/or practices in complex ways

 - demonstrate the capacity to ask complex questions of people from whom you differ with a clear stance of humility, and see conflict as a source of learning

 - demonstrate a clear sense of how your faith sustains and challenges you in the work of dismantling racism

 - design and support learning processes that seek to dismantle racism in faith communities